-Strategic Thinking Process - The Israeli Global Impact 2030 :
+The Strategic Thinking Process - Israeli Global Impact 2030 :

-בתהליך החשיבה האסטרטגי לאורך השנה האחרונה, קיימה אגודה לפיתוח בינלאומי – סדרה של מפגשים עם בכירים במשרדי הממשלה, ארגנה כנס שנתי בכנסת ויזמה את הקמתה של שדולה פלרמנטרית לקידום העשייה הישראלית בעולם המתפתח. וזאת במטרה לשכנע את ממשלת ישראל להידרש לנושא ולגבש אסטרטגיה וכלים שיתמכו בעשייה ישראלית בעולם המתפתח.
+Over the course of the last year’s strategic thinking process, SID arranged a series of meetings with senior government officials, organized an annual conference in the Knesset, and initiated the founding of a political lobby to promote Israeli activity in the developing world.
+The goal is to persuade the Israeli government to begin tackling the subject and to formulate a strategy and tools that will support Israeli activity in the developing world.

-המאמצים של האגודה בשנה האחרונה עולים בקנה אחד עם החלטת הממשלה מה- 23 ביולי, 2018, העוסקת בקידום המעורבות הישראלית בשווקים המתעוררים, באמצעות אסטרטגיה ממשלתית ארוכת טווח. החלטה זו העניקה תוקף רשמי למאמציו של ראש הממשלה בשנים האחרונות להעמיק את הקשרים ואת שיתופי הפעולה עם מדינות אפריקה, אמריקה הלטינית ואסיה.
+SID’s efforts in the last year are consistent with the government’s decision on July 23, 2018 to promote Israeli involvement in emerging markets through a long-term government strategy.
+This decision gave official force to the efforts by the prime minister in recent years to deepen ties and cooperation with states in Africa, Latin America, and Asia.

-הצוות פעל בשיתוף פעולה הדוק עם גורמי מפתח מן המגזר הציבורי, המגזר הפרטי, האקדמיה, החברה האזרחית ויהדות התפוצות. עבודתו התבססה על ניתוח ניסיונן של מדינות אחרות בתחום, היוועצויות, ראיונות עומק סקרי חברות פרטיות וסקר דעת קהל אשר בסופו נכתב מסמ מסכם את ממצאי התהליך האסטרטגי ומציע המלצות נייר מדיניות שהמלצותיו יוצגו לממשלת ישראל. ב שנה זו נעבוד כי ההחלטות יאומצו אל תוך החלטות ממשלה רלבנטיות. בשנה הקרובה אנו נמשיך לקדם את המלצות הדוח הכוללות: הצורך במדיניות להשאת האימפקט הישראלי בעולם המתפתח - גורם ממשלתי מתכלל שיהיה אמון על תחום שיתוף הפעולה עם העולם המתפתח, הקמת קרן ישראלית לקידום שיתוף הפעולה עם העולם המתפתח, שיפור התמיכה הממשלתית לחברות וארגונים, העלאת מודעות ויצירת ידע
+The team worked in close partnership with key plays in the public sector, the private sector, academia, civil society, and diaspora Jewish communities.
+Its work was based on the analysis of other countries’ attempts in the field, and on consultations, in-depth interviews, surveys of private companies, and a public opinion survey.
+Afterwards, the team wrote a report summarizing the findings of the strategic process and a policy paper whose proposed recommendations will be presented to the Israeli government.
+During the coming year, we will work to ensure that the decisions will be adopted in the relevant government decisions, and we will continue to promote the report’s overall recommendations: the need for a policy to maximize the Israeli impact in the developing world — a comprehensive governmental body that will be entrusted with the cooperation with the developing world; the establishment of an Israeli fund for the promotion of cooperation with the developing world; increased government support for companies and organizations; and raising awareness and knowledge creation.

-“Africa: Continent of Tomorrow” Series: we will continue to run " The Africa: Continent of Tomorrow series", in collaboration with the Law Offices of Herzog Fox & Neeman, seeks to advance the dialogue between public and private initiatives in Israel and opportunities in countries in Africa with the participation of government agencies, NGOs, academics, start-ups and specialists in development
+“Africa: The Continent of Tomorrow” Series: We will continue to host the “Africa: Continent of Tomorrow” lecture series, in collaboration with the law firm of Herzog, Fox & Neeman, that seeks to promote dialogue between public and private initiatives in Israel and opportunities in African countries, with the participation of government agencies, NGOs, academics, start-ups, and development specialists.

-Global Impact Awards: To continue our effort to create a larger public awareness to issues in international development, we will hold the award for world changing innovation will recognize Israeli social, technological and other innovations that have helped improve the lives of citizens in the developing world
+Global Impact Awards: To continue our effort to increase public awareness of issues in international development, we will present an award for world-changing innovation that will recognize Israeli social, technological, and other innovations that have helped improve lives in the developing world.

-Driven by this assumption we are developing a continuous dialog with members of the Knesset from different parties, which led to a formation of a political lobby -aimed to promote the Israeli involvement in the developing world.
-This lobby demonstrates that international development can be a common agenda for all parties.
+Our ongoing dialogue with members of Knesset from different parties led to the formation of a political lobby aimed at promoting Israeli involvement in the developing world.
+This lobby demonstrates that international development can be an agenda supported by all parties.

-מדינת ישאל הולכת לבחירות, דבר אשר ישפיע על חברי הכנסת ושרים בבמשלה הבאה. על מנת להמשיך את התהליך של התוכנית האסטרטגית יהיה עלינו להמשיך את הלובי בנושא גם לאחר הבחירות הקרובות.
+The State of Israel will hold elections in April, which will obviously have an impact on members of Knesset and ministers in the next government.
+In order to continue the strategic planning process, we will need to continue the activates of the political lobby after the upcoming elections.

-The New SID Israel Website : Our website will reflect the changes in SID Israel’s focus, and contain more information for private sector companies looking to do business in developing nations.
-It will of course retain all current information for NGOs and individuals interested in humanitarian aid and international development.
+The New SID Israel Website : Our new website will reflect the changes in SID Israel’s focus, and provide more information for private sector companies looking to do business in developing nations.
+It will also, of course, retain all current information for NGOs and individuals interested in humanitarian aid and international development.

 Sid Israel News Monthly News letter

 III.
-The Israeli Centre for International Development and Humanitarian Aid Studies
+The Israeli Center for International Development and Humanitarian Aid Studies